Shippo

 Incoterms Decision Logic

-• B2C / e-commerce (default): Use DDU (Delivered Duty Unpaid) -- recipient pays duties.
+• B2C / e-commerce (default): Use DDU (Delivered Duty Unpaid) -- recipient pays duties at delivery.

-• Seller prepays duties: Use DDP (Delivered Duty Paid) -- seller covers duties/taxes.
+• Seller prepays duties: Use DDP (Delivered Duty Paid) -- seller covers all duties and taxes.

-• FedEx/DHL only: FCA (Free Carrier) for advanced trade scenarios.
+• FedEx/DHL only: FCA (Free Carrier) is available for advanced trade scenarios.

 Label Format Options